ogoldberg/ai-first-web-client/docs/SETUP.md

 # 4. Test that it works
 node dist/index.js
-# You should see: "LLM Browser MCP Server running"
+# You should see: "Unbrowser MCP Server running"
 # Press Ctrl+C to stop
 \`\`\`